Palmitoyl Tetrapeptide-7 (200mg)

 Palmitoyl Tetrapeptide-7 and Oral Conditions

-Given the inhibitory potential of the peptide on matrix metalloproteinases (MMPs), research findings suggest that Palmitoyl Tetrapeptide-7 may also potentially mitigate the symptoms of some oral conditions.
+Given the inhibitory potential of the peptide on matrix metalloproteinases (MMPs), research teams have thought to examine the potential action of Palmitoyl Tetrapeptide-7 in mitigating the symptoms of certain oral conditions.
 MMPs enzymes may break down extracellular matrix (ECM) proteins, including those in the oral cavity.
 While these enzymes are considered to play a role in various physiological and pathological processes, including tissue repair, wound healing, and inflammation, excessive MMP activity might result in tissue damage and may cause various oral diseases, such as periodontitis, caries, and oral cancer.
-Studies have also suggested that MMP activity is upregulated in some oral conditions, including periodontitis, characterized by the destruction of periodontal tissues.
+Studies have also suggested that MMP activity may be upregulated in some oral conditions, including periodontitis, characterized by the destruction of periodontal tissues.
 The possible inhibition of MMP activity by Palmitoyl Tetrapeptide-7 might potentially prevent or slow the progression of periodontitis (and other oral ailments) by preserving the integrity of the ECM.(3)

 Palmitoyl Tetrapeptide-7 and Skin Damage